-Without denying the usefulness of empirical texts of positive law or historically dated documents – like the Universal Declaration of Human Rights, the Institut pour la démocratie (Paris) bases its analyses on principles of political philosophy of universal scope, namely the unwritten law of democracy.
-The vague, if age-old, expression of “republican values”, as the French like to put it, has now acquired a very precise meaning since the concept of democracy was defined rationally some thirty years ago, thanks to the work of the French academician Jean Baechler in particular.
+Without denying the usefulness of empirical texts of positive law or historically dated documents, like the Universal Declaration of Human Rights, the Institut pour la démocratie (Paris) bases its analyses on principles of political philosophy of universal scope, namely the unwritten law of democracy.
+The expression of “republican values” has now acquired a very precise meaning since the concept of democracy was defined rationally some thirty years ago, thanks to the work of the French academician Jean Baechler in particular.
 Above all, we now have a yardstick by which to measure the democratic character of a given state.